 Abrupt Demand by North Korea Threatens Talks

-SEOUL, South Korea — North Korea threw President Donald Trump’s planned summit meeting with its leader, Kim Jong Un, into doubt Wednesday, threatening to call off the landmark encounter if the United States insisted on “unilateral nuclear abandonment.”
+SEOUL, South Korea — North Korea threw President Donald Trump’s planned summit meeting with its leader, Kim Jong Un, into doubt on Wednesday, threatening to call off the landmark encounter if the United States insisted on “unilateral abandonment” of its nuclear program.

 The statement by the North’s disarmament negotiator came hours after state media warned the summit meeting might be canceled to protest a joint military exercise between the United States and South Korea that began this week.

 The warnings caught Trump administration officials off guard and set off an internal debate over whether Kim was merely posturing in advance of the meeting in Singapore next month or was erecting a serious new hurdle.

 In a statement Wednesday, Kim Kye Kwan, a vice foreign minister, rejected the administration’s demand that it quickly dismantle its nuclear program as Libya did 15 years ago, singling out John Bolton, Trump’s new national security adviser, for condemnation.